Converse College: Statistics

 Biography

 Angela Lee Duckworth is an American academic, psychologist, and popular science author.
 She is the Rosa Lee and Egbert Chang Professor of Psychology at the University of Pennsylvania, where she studies grit and self-control.
-She is also the Founder and former CEO of Character Lab, a not-for-profit whose mission is to advance the science and practice of character development.
+She is the founder and former CEO of Character Lab, a not-for-profit whose mission is to advance the science and practice of character development.

 2. Carlisle Floyd